Drone Laws in Oregon

 Drone operation in the State of Oregon is broadly governed by The Federal USA agency responsible for drone safety, the FAA.
 Click here for details on FAA USA Drone Laws.

 In addition, the Oregon legislature has enacted several supplemental rules specific to Oregon drone operations.
 The highlights are enumerated below.
-For more details go to the links above.
+For more details, click on the links above.

 Are drones allowed in Oregon?

-Drones are allowed in Oregon for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Oregon for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Oregon State legislature
+Specific additional drone use laws by the Oregon State legislature

 837.310 Restrictions; exceptions.